-“Missoula Avalanche” is the friends group or WCMAF nonprofit entity that engages in fundraising and outreach in support of WCMAC programs and avalanche education initiatives.
-Goals for winter 18/19 include furthering the development of the WCMAC advisory program and motorized avalanche education initiative.
+“Missoula Avalanche” is the Friends group or WCMAF nonprofit entity that engages in fundraising and outreach in support of WCMAC programs and avalanche education initiatives.
+Goals for winter 18/19 include furthering the development of the WCMAC avalanche forecasting program and motorized avalanche education initiative.

 The WCMAF, in partnership with the Lolo National Forest, provides the website (missoulaavalanche.org).
 The website provides public access to WCMAC advisories, avalanche education opportunities and backcountry resources for individuals to better manage their own risk in avalanche terrain.